micro-exchange/docker-bitcoin-core/README.md

 **Picking the right tag**

 - `microexchange/bitcoin-core:latest`: points to the latest stable release available of Bitcoin Core.
 Use this only if you know what you're doing as upgrading Bitcoin Core blindly is a risky procedure.
+- `microexchange/bitcoin-core:alpine`: same as above but using the Alpine Linux distribution (a resource efficient Linux distribution with security in mind, but not officially supported by the Bitcoin Core team — use at your own risk).
 - `microexchange/bitcoin-core:<version>`: based on a Ubuntu image, points to a specific version branch or release of Bitcoin Core.
 Uses the pre-compiled binaries which are fully tested by the Bitcoin Core team.
+- `microexchange/bitcoin-core:<version>-alpine`: same as above but using the Alpine Linux distribution.

 ## What is Bitcoin Core?